-The degree to which Swiss Water is leveraged could have important consequences to shareholders and the Company's other stakeholders, (i) Swiss Water's ability to obtain additional financing for working capital and capital expansions; (ii) a portion of Swiss Water's cash flow from operations is expected to be dedicated to the payment of the principal of and interest on its indebtedness, thereby reducing funds available for dividends that may be paid by Swiss Water; (iii) a portion of Swiss Water's Credit Facility and construction loans have a variable rate of interest, which exposes Swiss Water to the risk of increased interest rates; (iv) increased vulnerability to a downgrade of our credit ratings, which could adversely affect our cost of borrowings and funding, liquidity and access to capital markets; (v) exposure to risks related to fluctuations in foreign currency as we earn most profits in US\$ and substantially all of our debt is denominated in Canadian dollars.
+The degree to which Swiss Water is leveraged could have important consequences to shareholders and the Company's other stakeholders, (i) Swiss Water's ability to obtain additional financing for working capital and capital expansions; (ii) a portion of Swiss Water's cash flow from operations is expected to be dedicated to the payment of the principal of and interest on its indebtedness, thereby reducing funds available for dividends that may be paid by Swiss Water; (iii) a portion of Swiss Water's Credit Facility and construction loans have a variable rate of interest, which exposes Swiss Water to the risk of increased interest rates; (iv) increased vulnerability to a downgrade of Swiss Water's credit ratings, which could adversely affect its cost of borrowings and funding, liquidity and access to capital markets; (v) exposure to risks related to fluctuations in foreign currency as Swiss Water earns most profits in US\$ and substantially all of its debt is denominated in Canadian dollars.
 Swiss Water's ability to make scheduled payments of the principal of or interest on, or to refinance, its indebtedness will depend on Swiss Water's future cash flow.
 This is subject to the operations of Swiss Water's business, prevailing economic conditions, prevailing interest rate levels, financial, competitive, business and other risk factors, many of which are beyond its control.

-There is no assurance that we will generate cash flow from operations or that future debt or equity financings will be available to enable us to pay our indebtedness or to fund operations or future expansion.
-Consequently, we may need to refinance all of or a portion of our debts on or before their maturity.
-There is no assurance that we will be able to refinance any of our indebtedness nor assurances that the refinancing will have favorable terms.
-An inability to generate sufficient cash flow or refinance our indebtedness on favorable terms could result in a material adverse effect on our financial condition.
+There is no assurance that Swiss Water will generate cash flow from operations or that future debt or equity financings will be available to enable the Swiss Water to pay its indebtedness or to fund operations or future expansion.
+Consequently, Swiss Water may need to refinance all of or a portion of its debts on or before their maturity.
+There is no assurance that the Company will be able to refinance any of its indebtedness nor assurances that the refinancing will have favorable terms.
+An inability to generate sufficient cash flow or refinance its indebtedness on favorable terms could result in a material adverse effect on Swiss Water's financial condition.